Robust Hybrid Learning With Expert Augmentation: Robust hybrid learning

 that is \textit{exact} on both the train and test domains when they follow the aforementioned training and testing distribution shifts.
 We say that a learned predictive model $\hat{p}(a|b)$ is $\mathcal{E}\textit{-exact}$, or \textit{exact} on the sample space $\mathcal{E}$, if $\hat{p}(a|b) = p(a|b) \quad \forall (a, b) \in \mathcal{E}$.
 Here we qualify a predictive model as \textit{robust} to a test scenario if its \textit{exactness} on the training domain is sufficient to ensure exactness on the test domain.

 We now define an augmented distribution $\accentset{+}{p}(z_e)$ over the expert variables whose support $\accentset{+}{\mathcal{Z}}_e$ includes the joint support $\mathcal{Z}_e \cup \tilde{\mathcal{Z}}_e$ between the train and test distribution of the physical parameters.
-As depicted in \figref{fig:ood_vizu}, we denote the corresponding support over the observation space $\mathcal{X} \times \mathcal{Y}$ as $\accentset{+}{\Omega}, \Omega$, and $\tilde{\Omega}$, respectively.
-In this context, and with \textbf{\hypref{hyp:first}}, we may demonstrate that even under perfect learning, classical hybrid learning algorithms do not produce an $\tilde{\Omega}\textit{-exact}$ predictor while our augmentation strategy does. \begin{hyp}[A\ref{hyp:first}] Hybrid modelling learns an interaction model $p_\theta(y|y_e, x, z_a)$ that is $\accentset{+}{\Omega}\textit{-exact}$. \end{hyp} Although strong, \textbf{\hypref{hyp:first}} is consistent with the recent literature on hybrid modelling, which assumes that $p(y_e|x, z_e)$ is an accurate description of the system, thereby $p_\theta(y|y_e, x, z_a)$ should not be overly complex.
-As an example, we consider an additive interaction model in our experiments for which extrapolation to unseen $y_e$ holds if this assumption is correct.
-That said, we still notice that the exactness of the interaction model $p_\theta$ on $\accentset{+}{\Omega}$ is insufficient to prove that the predictive model $p_{\theta, \psi}$ is $\accentset{+}{\Omega}\textit{-exact}$.
+As depicted in \figref{fig:ood_vizu}, we denote the corresponding support over the observation space $\mathcal{X} \times \mathcal{Y}$ as $\accentset{+}{\Omega}$ for the augmented distribution, $\Omega$ for the training distribution, and $\tilde{\Omega}$ for the test distribution.
+In this context, and with \textbf{\hypref{hyp:first}}, we may demonstrate that even under perfect learning, classical hybrid learning algorithms do not produce an $\tilde{\Omega}\textit{-exact}$ predictor while our augmentation strategy does. \begin{hyp}[A\ref{hyp:first}] Hybrid modelling learns an interaction model $p_\theta(y|y_e, x, z_a)$ that is $\accentset{+}{\Omega}\textit{-exact}$. \end{hyp} Although strong, \textbf{\hypref{hyp:first}} is consistent with the recent literature on hybrid modelling, which assumes that the expert model $p(y_e|x, z_e)$ is an accurate description of the system, thereby the interaction model $p_\theta(y|y_e, x, z_a)$ should not be overly complex.
+As an example, we consider an additive interaction model in our experiments for which extrapolation to unseen $y_e$ holds if the additive assumption is correct.
+That said, we still notice that the exactness of the interaction model $p_\theta$ on the augmented support $\accentset{+}{\Omega}$ is insufficient to prove that the predictive model $p_{\theta, \psi}$ is $\accentset{+}{\Omega}\textit{-exact}$.
 Indeed, the encoder $q_\psi$ is only trained on the training data and cannot rely on a strong inductive bias in contrast to $p_\theta$.
-Thus, even if the encoder is exact on the training distribution, the corresponding predictive model does not achieve exactness outside $\Omega$.
+Thus, even if the encoder is exact on the training distribution, the corresponding predictive model is not $\accentset{+}{\Omega}\textit{-exact}$.
+While the decoder's performance are not limited to the training scenarios thanks to the broader validity of the expert model, the encoder does not generalize to unseen settings as it is purely data-driven.